-Engaging in repetitive motions is a major part of a lot of maritime jobs.
-Whether you are a longshoreman, a seaman, or an oil rig worker on the outer continental shelf, you may be at risk for a repetitive use injury and you have rights to compensation if you develop one of these painful and potentially debilitating medical conditions.
-There are federal maritime laws in place to provide you with the compensation whether or not your injury was caused by negligence.
+Maritime repetitive use injuries are common due to the nature of the work.
+You have a right to compensation if you develop one of these painful and potentially debilitating medical conditions.
+Federal maritime laws are in place to provide you with compensation whether or not your injury was caused by negligence.

-This kind of injury, which also may be referred to as repetitive motion, stress, or strain injury, may occur when you repeat the same motion over and over again.
-For instance, a common such injury in office workers is carpal tunnel syndrome, which results from the motion of typing on keyboard, something that many office workers do all day every day.
+This kind of injury, which also may be referred to as a repetitive motion, stress, or strain injury, occurs when you repeat the same motion repeatedly.
+For instance, a typical injury in office workers is carpal tunnel syndrome, which results from typing on a keyboard, which many office workers do all day, every day.

 Get Matched with a Leading Maritime Attorney in Your Area